yuyang339/cs140e-21spr/labs/3-bootloader/README.md

      your `get_code` implementation and then jumps and executes it (using `BRANCHTO`).

-     It also defines the input and output routines and then includes your code.
-This odd structure makes it easier to repurpose `get_code` for other devices, which makes it easier to do a couple later labs.
+     It also defines the input and output routines and then includes your code so it can use them.
+This odd structure makes it easier to repurpose `get_code` for other devices, which in turn makes it easier to do a couple later labs.

 What you will do: